India's largest copper smelter ignites toxic debate

 No serious health problems have been reported so far, but the office of Tuticorin’s district collector, the town’s most senior government official, estimates up to 5,000 people were affected by the emissions.

-The future of the plant -- which is seeking approval to double its capacity to 881,849 tons per year -- now hinges on the decision of the National Green Tribunal.
+The future of the plant - which is seeking approval to double its capacity to 800,000 tonnes per year - now hinges on the decision of the National Green Tribunal.

-Pollution Control Board lawyer Abdul Saleem said the company would have to appeal again to the Supreme Court if the tribunal ruled against it.
+Pollution Control Board lawyer Abdul Saleem said the company would have to appeal again to the Supreme Court if the tribunal rules against it.

-Writing by Frank Jack Daniel; Additional reporting by Frank Jack Daniel and Siddesh Mayanker; Editing by Ed Davies and Clarence Fernandez